xlzy19/bigbrain/README.md

 For **ui testing**, you must:

-Write a test for the "happy path" of an admin that is described as:
+- Write a test for the "happy path" of an admin that is described as:

-Registers successfully
+  1. Registers successfully

-Creates a new game successfully
+  2. Creates a new game successfully

-(Not required) Updates the thumbnail and name of the game successfully (yes, it will have no questions)
+  3. (Not required) Updates the thumbnail and name of the game successfully (yes, it will have no questions)

-Starts a game successfully
+  4. Starts a game successfully

-Ends a game successfully (yes, no one will have played it)
+  5. Ends a game successfully (yes, no one will have played it)

-Loads the results page successfully
+  6. Loads the results page successfully

-Logs out of the application successfully
+  7. Logs out of the application successfully

-Logs back into the application successfully
+  8. Logs back into the application successfully

-(If working in a pair) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in TESTING.md
+- (🙉🙉🙉 For pairs only) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in `TESTING.md`, this path **must** contain different features than the ones described in the previous path.

 #### Advice for Component Testing